box/box-typescript-sdk-gen/docs/sharedLinksFiles.md

 Removes a shared link from a file.

-This operation is performed by calling function `updateFileRemoveSharedLink`.
+This operation is performed by calling function `removeSharedLinkFromFile`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/put-files-id-remove-shared-link/).

-_Currently we don't have an example for calling `updateFileRemoveSharedLink` in integration tests_
+_Currently we don't have an example for calling `removeSharedLinkFromFile` in integration tests_

 ### Arguments

 - fileId `string`
   - The unique identifier that represents a file.
 The ID for any file can be determined by visiting a file in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/files/123` the `file_id` is `123`.
 Example: "12345"
-- requestBody `UpdateFileRemoveSharedLinkRequestBodyArg`
+- requestBody `RemoveSharedLinkFromFileRequestBody`
-  - Request body of updateFileRemoveSharedLink method
+  - Request body of removeSharedLinkFromFile method
-- queryParams `UpdateFileRemoveSharedLinkQueryParamsArg`
+- queryParams `RemoveSharedLinkFromFileQueryParams`
-  - Query parameters of updateFileRemoveSharedLink method
+  - Query parameters of removeSharedLinkFromFile method
-- headers `UpdateFileRemoveSharedLinkHeadersArg`
+- headers `RemoveSharedLinkFromFileHeaders`
-  - Headers of updateFileRemoveSharedLink method
+  - Headers of removeSharedLinkFromFile method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.